nunombispo/DokkuAPI/README.md

 # Dokku API
 Dokku API - API to interface with a Dokku installation

 This API is built with FastAPI and you can access the docs after installation at [dokku-api-domain]/docs.
-You can also use the FastAPI docs to test and trial the api methods.
+You can also use the FastAPI docs to test and trial the API methods.

 # Introduction
-This api allows access with a Dokku installation with an HTTP REST API.
+This API allows access with a Dokku installation with an HTTP REST API.
 This enables more possibilities to remote management of a Dokku server and also for automating application deployment.

 The goal is to provide a standard way of accessing Dokku installations with a remote API, something that Dokku is missing.